hydroper-jet/lang/design/design.md

 # Package (registry namespace)

 A package manifest specifies dependencies by a *registry namespace*.
-Pakcages that do not specify a registry namespaace belong to the `*` registry namespace.
+Packages that do not specify a registry namespace belong to the `*` registry namespace.
 The namespace "http://www.w3.org/web" is generally used for websites or web applications.

 ```json
 {